 I prefer Bay Photo, but I also like EZ prints.
 I haven’t tried WHCC or Loxley, but each one has good reviews.
 You get to choose which labs to sell from – not your customers.
 Still, none of the options are bad choices, and you really can’t go wrong here.

 The only issue with SmugMug’s prints is that you cannot self-fulfill products.
 In other words, if you want to sell a custom style of print, there is no way to add one to the native SmugMug shopping cart.
-This isn’t a huge deal for most photographers, but it can matter if you want to offer unusual products (for example, acrylic prints from a local lab).
+This isn’t a huge deal for most photographers, especially since SmugMug’s partner companies are continually adding new printing options (such s Bay Photo, which just recently added the ability to do acrylic prints through SmugMug).
+Still, it can matter if you want to offer especially unusual products.

 There are other ways to sell custom products, though.
 You can create a “Custom Printing” option in your website’s menu, for example, where you describe all the items you sell.
 Then, tell customers to use the “Contact” form if they want any specialty products.
 It isn’t as elegant as the standard shopping cart, but it gets the job done.